pierrediedhiou/cybersecurity-journey/glossary.md

 - **Django ORM** — Object Relational Mapper used by the Django Python web framework to interact with databases.
 Vulnerable to SQL injection via unparameterised ORDER BY clauses (CVE-2021-35042)
+- **Directory Listing** — A web server misconfiguration that displays all files in a directory when no index file exists.
+Allows attackers to browse and download all accessible files.
+Common on Apache (/files/) and Nginx with autoindex enabled
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system